eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 This chapter describes the EUDI Wallet ecosystem as it is foreseen in the Commission's legislative proposal.
-The different roles in the EUDI Wallet ecosystem are described in figure 1 and detailed in the following Sections.
+The different roles in the EUDI Wallet ecosystem are described in figure 1 and detailed in the following sections.

 ![Figure 1: Overview of the EUDI Wallet roles](media/image1.png)
 <!-- <img src="media/image1.png" style="width="7.2131944444444445in"